-RA 100 Course for B.A.
+Course for B.A.
 Course for B.Sc.

-3 (viii) Three elective classes, so that of the nine classes chosen from sections (vi) and (vii) not more than seven are in any one department.
-Students taking an affiliated course may substitute the first year of Law, Medicine or Dentistry for the three elective courses.
-Hebrew 1 may count as a credit in this section.
-4 (v) Four other classes, of which Mathematics 2, if not taken in Section (iv) above, must be one.
-Candidates taking at least four classes in Geology may offer Drawing 1, Drawing 2, and Surveying 1, as three classes in this group.
+3 (vii) Three elective classes, so that of the nine classes chosen from sections (vi) and (vii) not more than seven are in any one department.
+4 (v) Four other classes, of which Mathematic 2, if not taken in Section (iv) above, mus be one.
+Candidates taking at least four classes if Geology may offer Drawing 1, Drawing 2, an - Surveying 1, as three classes in this group.
 Students taking affiliated courses may substitute the classes for the Diploma in Engineering the classes for first year Medicine or Dentistry or the classes for the Diploma in Pharmacy for three classes in this group.
-Students not taking the affiliated course with Engineering, may count Drawing 1 and Mechan

-20 20 ics 2 under this Section.
+Students not taking the affiliated course wit Engineering, may count Drawing 1 and Mechanics 2 under this Section.
+0 20 A y s